angular/angular/aio/content/guide/web-worker.md

 <div class="alert is-important>

 Some environments or platforms, such as `@angular/platform-server` used in [Server-side Rendering](guide/universal), don't support web workers.
-You must provide a fallback mechanism to perform the computations that the worker would otherwise perform, in order to ensure that your application will work in these environments.
+To ensure that your application will work in these environments, you must provide a fallback mechanism to perform the computations that the worker would otherwise perform.

 </div>